Here’s a bit of it:

 Even if your husband isn’t a believer, you can still discuss where your family is heading.
 Brainstorm about how you can make sure your family meets the goals you set.
 Chances are this will involve valuing the typical things we women do, like creating a comfortable home and nurturing the children.
 Once you’ve verbalized the importance of your contribution, it’s easier for him to want to be involved around the house, or, at the very least, to be grateful that you are!

-Read the rest here, and get your year off to a good start!
+Pick up the book here, and get your year off to a good start!